-Figure 8.7 Final pit design - Rixen
+Figure 3.9 Final pit design - Rixen (north to right)

-Figure 8.8 Final pit design - New Discovery
+Figure 3.10 Final pit design - New Discovery

-Figure 8.9 Final pit design - Manson's Lode
+Figure 3.11 Final pit design - Manson's Lode

-8.3.3.
 MINE DESIGN PHYSICALS

 The mine designs were reimported into the optimisation package to report key physicals.
 This was done to ensure that a consistent method of reporting ore and waste by rock type, processing stream and the applicable cut-off grade was adhered to.
-The key physicals of each mine design are shown in Table 8.3.
+The key physicals of each mine design are shown in Table 3.5.